Jonirulah/FiveM-Upload/README.md

 And retrieve them from http://127.0.0.1:3000/uploads/delete-this.txt being delete-this.txt your stored file.

+## Disadvantages
+As this is working as a discord-webhook like replica, we are not able to use Bearers or other kind-of tokens to disallow malicious behaviour (running out-of-space, flood with fake images., etc.), however I recommend you to log the requests in order to grab this behaviour.

 ## OPTIONAL (setup with nginx and cloudflare):

 If you need help setting up nginx and cloudflare, i will link you one guide: